bashhack/dev-setup/README.md

 ## Section 3: Python Development

+### Pyenv

+[pyenv](https://github.com/pyenv/pyenv) is used to manage multiple versions of Python on the system without modification of the system Python 2 or Python 3 installations:

 To switch to the Python 2 virtual environment, run the following `pyenv` command:

     $ pyenv local 2.7